 3. Dubai Waterfront In 1954 Vs Now

 This handsome addition to the landscapes of Dubai was expected to be the biggest waterfront and man-made establishment in the world.
 The Dubai Waterfront project is essentially an amalgamation of canals as well as an artificial archipelago.
-The construction of this 8-kilometer long waterfront that runs parallel to the Persian coastline had begun back in February 2007 but had to suspended midway owing to the financial crisis that hit Dubai during that time.
+The construction of this 8-kilometer long waterfront that runs parallel to the Persian coastline had begun back in February 2007, but had to suspended midway owing to the financial crisis that hit Dubai during that time.
+Undoubtedly, this waterfront paints a vivid picture of Dubai’s history.

 4. Dubai Creek In 1950 Vs Now